JamesLinus/simple2d/README.md

 ## Getting started

-Simple 2D supports all major operating systems and hardware platforms, and is tested on the latest releases of macOS, Windows, Ubuntu, and Raspbian (on the Raspberry Pi).
+Simple 2D supports all major operating systems and hardware platforms, and is tested on the latest releases of macOS, iOS, tvOS, Windows, Ubuntu, and Raspbian (on the Raspberry Pi).

 To install the [latest release](https://github.com/simple2d/simple2d/releases/latest)...